NormalDuck/feces-ts/docs/hooks.md

 :::warning
 With any of the hook methods:
-Only one callback can be set at a time and calling this will overwrite the previous callback.
+Only one callback can be set at a time and calling again will overwrite the previous callback.

 If you'd like a signal or some sort of scheduler please set that up on your own.
 :::